 Typically, we use low pile rugs in a space like a kitchen or mudroom (ie: indoor/outdoor rugs with a flat weave).
 However, we don't limit our use of low-pile rugs to only these areas - sometimes a bedroom or lounge area just calls for this type of rug!

-Low pile rugs are great because they are easy to clean, they prevent allergens from getting stuck within the fibers, and they are a smooth surface, which is perfect for high-traffic areas.
+Low pile rugs are great because they are easy to vacuum and clean, they prevent allergens from getting stuck within the fibers, and they help create a smooth surface, which is perfect for high-traffic areas.

 Keep in mind that a low-pile rug won't provide the same comfortable and warm feeling as something more plush.

 Medium/high pile rugs are anything taller than 1/4".